 Make the leaves

 Start with the full sheet of green tissue paper.
-You can stack both sheets together to make more leaves at the same time.
 Fold the paper a few times.
 Hold the folded paper firmly and cut out the leaves all at once.

 Assemble the flowers